dask/dask/docs/source/custom-graphs.rst

    :align: right

-As discussed in the :doc:`motivation <graphs>` and :doc:`specification <spec>` sections, the schedulers take a task graph (a dict of tuples of functions) and a list of desired keys from that graph.
+As discussed in the :doc:`motivation <graphs>` and :doc:`specification <spec>` sections, the schedulers take a task graph which is a dict of tuples of functions, and a list of desired keys from that graph.

 Here is a mocked out example building a graph for a traditional clean and analyze pipeline: